 Spanish adjectives also agree in gender with the noun they modify or describe.
 Imagine there are two arbitrary adjectives - rede and redu - for our word red.
 Also imagine a rule that states that the rede form is only used when the noun it modifies ends in the letter e and the latter is used only with nouns that end in the letter u.
 According to the rules we've invented, a noun like booke would take the rede adjective and a noun like lampu would require redu.
 Another rule insists that articles also agree in gender.
 According to our invented rules, the following would be a properly-formed sentence:

 That's how agreement in gender works in Spanish.
-Your task is to learn which of the two adjective forms a noun requires and match them up.
+Your task with adjectives that have different forms for each gender is to learn which of the two adjective forms a noun requires and match them up.

 Here is the same sentence written above, but in Spanish this time.
 See if you can find both adjective forms for the word red in the sentence.
 Can you also find the matching articles?